 Analysis of The Negro Speaks of Rivers

 The starting line, “I’ve known rivers,” is used again at the beginning of the second line.
 It is not just any river he has known, but ones that are as “ancient as the world.”
-These bodies of water are vastly important to the history of earth.
+These bodies of water are vastly important to the history of the earth.
 They eventually came to be to humanity as well.
-The human element of the landscape is secondary to that which occurred before humans became the dominate species on the planet.
+The human element of the landscape is secondary to that which occurred before humans became the dominant species on the planet.
 This is emphasized by the statement that the water of the rivers is older than the,

 Flow of human blood in human veins.